Deep-Learning-From-Papers/Pytorch-UNet-master/README.md

 ---

-# Roadmap
+# Project Roadmap

-- [x] Study original paper
+- [x] Read the paper
-- [x] Understand U-Net architecture
+- [x] Understand the architecture
 - [x] Prepare dataset
+- [x] Generate segmentation masks
-- [x] Convert COCO annotations
+- [x] Verify dataset
 - [ ] Train baseline U-Net
 - [ ] Evaluate baseline
-- [ ] Hyperparameter tuning
+- [ ] Hyperparameter optimization
-- [ ] Optimizer comparison
+- [ ] Compare optimizers
-- [ ] Loss function comparison
+- [ ] Compare loss functions
-- [ ] Architecture comparison
+- [ ] Compare architectures

 ---

 # Acknowledgment

-This project started from the excellent open-source implementation:
+This project is based on the excellent open-source implementation:

 https://github.com/milesial/Pytorch-UNet

-The goal of this repository is educational and research-oriented.
-Throughout the project, the original implementation will be analyzed, modified, and gradually replaced while documenting every experiment and design decision.
+The purpose of this repository is educational and research-oriented.
+During this project, the original implementation will be carefully studied, progressively modified, and eventually replaced with my own implementation while documenting every experiment and design decision.